schnapster/SqlSauce/README.md

 ## TODOs

-- improve security of the ssh tunnels (read up on the ssh protocol, etc)
 - explore java 9 modularization
 - add hibernate enhancer plugin to documentation (? usage was hacky, maybe hold off on that one)
 - update docs with all the new stuff (LISTEN/NOTIFY, flyway, ds proxy, etc)